playdougher/playdougher.github.io/src/20240715T224540--the-use-of-inputrc-file__inputrc.md

 Beginning-of-line and end-of-line make <Home> and <End> work as expected instead of generate ~.

-### better looking
+### Colored Completion

-Colored-stats enable color for different file types, visible-stats appends a character to denote a file's type.
+Colored-stats enables color for different file types, visible-stats appends a character to denote a file's type.
-Mark-symlinked-directories will add trailing '/' to completed symlinks which link to directories.
+Mark-symlinked-directories will add trailing '/' to completed directory symlinks.
 Colored-completion-prefix colors common prefix of completions.

-### better history
+### Fast History

 Set revert-all-at-newline to on can avoid to modify history list by mistake.
 when revert-all-at-newline is off, we can modify history list, and there will be a * sign before command if it was modified, like line 25.
 To test it, We `<C-r>` to search history, type `ooo` to modify history, `<M-S-.>` to move to end of command history (currently being input command), check history again, we see 4 becomes `ooo4`.